-1. The requirements in the Guidance are to be applied to the surveys, hull construction, equipment and machinery of floating liquefied gas storage and regasification units.
-Floating liquefied gas storage and regasification units(FSRU)(hereinafter referred to as "units" in the Guidance) as used herein mean units which are positioned at a specific site of the installation permanently or for long periods for storage and regasification of liquefied gas.
-This Guidance may be applicable to units not having function of storage or regasification.
+- 1. The requirements in the Guidance are to be applied to the surveys, hull construction, equipment and machinery of floating liquefied gas production units.
+Floating liquefied gas production units(FLNG)(hereinafter referred to as "units" in the Guidance) as used herein mean units which are positioned at a specific site of the installation permanently or for long periods for production, storage and offloading of liquefied gas. - 2.

-- 2. Pt 7, Ch 5 of Rules for the Classification of Steel Ships or Rules for the Classification of Steel Barges are to apply respectively for ships and barges with regasfication function which are engaged in navigation for carriage of liquified gases.
-However, relevant requirements in this guidance may apply to regasification system - 3.
 Attention is to be paid to plied to the International Conventions and National Regulations of the coastal state in which the unit is located during operation, and statutory requirements of the International Conventions and the National Authority may be stricter than requirements of this Guidance.